DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - reduces the number of passwords that users need to remember, and they are less likely to write them down
         - eases administration by reducing the number of accounts
         - SSO solutions and centralized administration and make it easier for administrators to manage user accounts.
+        - The primary purpose of Single Sign-On (SSO) is to address Accountability and Assurance.
+            - 🔨Accountability: SSO helps in ensuring that user activities can be accurately traced back to the individual user, which is crucial for maintaining accountability.
+This is because SSO centralizes authentication, ensuring that users are properly authenticated and their actions can be logged and audited.
+            - 🔨Assurance: SSO also provides assurance that the authentication process is robust and secure, reducing the risk of unauthorized access by enforcing strong authentication mechanisms consistently across multiple applications.
     - 🚡Disadvantages:
         - once an account is compromised, an attacker gains unrestricted access to all of the authorized resources
     - Within an organization, a central access control system, such as a directory service, is often used for SSO